Welcome to TurtleMode! We are going to be spending some

 Now that you’re done ROTFL, let’s get real.
 Politics, religion, lifestyle, personalities – all are on a sliding scale.
 I think you may tip the f*ck over if you’re weighted tooooo far to one side.

-- I vote primarily Republican.
-But I wish I didn’t have to.
-I think the 2 party system here in the United States is a crappy system.
-I find myself more of a Libertarian.
-Now if that party could just become more organized and actually get votes, we’d be closer to a utopia.
+- I dislike the idea of identification with particular “group” (political party, religion, etc.).
 I’m a very individualistic and free-market kind of guy.
 I think that the more independent you are of government, corporations, religions, family – the happier you’ll be.
 All those institutions will let you down if you put your faith in them to control your life and your pursuit of happiness.

-- I’m not a devout religious believer.
-I was raised Catholic and was mostly miserable being put through all that.
-Just be nice to people.
-I’ve met religious dicks and Nobel Peace Prize worthy atheists.
+- I’m not subscriber to a particular philosophy or religion.
+Just be nice to people, don’t be a d*ck.
 Too much I witness in today’s society is just people not be nice to other people.
 My mom used to tell me, “Your candle doesn’t burn any brighter when you blow out other people’s flames”.
 Write that down.

 - I love to laugh.
 Don’t take life too seriously or else you’ll never get out alive…